 Watch!
 I used this tool to easily and quickly recover lost files from dead computer.

 Next, let's see the detailed steps to retrieve data from hard drive that crashed.

 Step 1: Make Power Data Recovery Bootable Disk by Using Bootable Media Builder

-- Here, for instance, if you want to create Power Data Recovery bootable flash drive, you can choose Build Boot Flash Drive, and select the suitable flash drive from Flash drive list, and then click Next Button.
-Note: please back up all important data on the USB drive in advance, because all its data will be deleted.
+Then, create bootable CD/DVD drive or USB flash drive.
+Note: please back up all important data on the CD/DVD drive or USB drive in advance, because all its data will be deleted.

 Step 2: Boot Your PC from the Burned MiniTool Bootable Disk

-- Connect the burned MiniTool bootable disk to your damaged PC before starting the computer to recover data when Windows won't boot.
+Connect the burned MiniTool bootable disk to your damaged PC that won't boot, then start the computer to attempt recovering data.

 Step 3: Recover Lost Data When PC Won't Boot

-- Select all needed files and save them on a safe place.
-And, you can preview pictures before saving, as shown below.
+Select all needed files and save them on a safe place.

 "Is there an even easier way to recover files from a dead computer?"